 - We will limit on-campus attendance to employees, current students, and long-term tenants.
 Guests are not permitted (rare exceptions may be granted by administration if a need can be demonstrated).

-- We will limit indoor gatherings to less than 15 people until health regulations advise otherwise.
+- We will limit indoor gatherings in accordance with public health guidelines.

 - We will enforce physical distancing, requiring all students, faculty, and staff to maintain two meters of physical distance from others at all times until health regulations advise otherwise.